mtelvers/roadshow/index.md

   btn_class: btn--primary
   btn_label: Learn more
 - image_path: /media/stallpits.jpg
-  alt: Mini Ring
+  alt: Mini Rings
-  title: Mini Ring
+  title: Mini Rings
   excerpt: Try your hand on a mini ring
-  url: "/mini-ring"
+  url: "/mini-rings"
   btn_class: btn--primary
   btn_label: Learn more
 ---

 {% include feature_row %}

+There should be something for everyone at the 2022 Roadshow!

 # What?